bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

   <ReflagProvider>
 ```

-To retrieve features along with their targeting information, use `useFeature(key: string)` hook (described in a section below).
+To retrieve features along with their targeting information, use `useFlag(key: string)` hook (described in a section below).

-Note that accessing `isEnabled` on the object returned by `useFeature()` automatically
+Note that accessing `isEnabled` on the object returned by `useFlag()` automatically
 generates a `check` event.

 ## Remote config

 Remote config is a dynamic and flexible approach to configuring feature behavior outside of your app – without needing to re-deploy it.

-Similar to `isEnabled`, each feature accessed using the `useFeature()` hook, has a `config` property.
+Similar to `isEnabled`, each feature accessed using the `useFlag()` hook, has a `config` property.
 This configuration is managed from within Reflag.
 It is managed similar to the way access to features is managed, but instead of the
 binary `isEnabled` you can have multiple configuration values which are given to different user/companies.

 ### Get started with Remote config